Meta Drops $14.8B on Scale AI: A Wake-Up Call for Anyone Still Dismissing Web3 AI as Pure Hype

 – Who can access higher-quality data?

-– Who has built stronger data moats?
+– Who has built a stronger data moat?

 5. Meta Is Building a Walled Garden.
 Web3 Is Building a Data Democracy.